 Exterior: Introduced to provide access to outdoor living spaces, exterior French doors are most commonly used as openings onto gardens, patios, and balconies.
 Because of security concerns—visibility and easy break-ins—they have not historically been common for front doors.
 The advent in recent years of tougher and better insulated glass has changed that.

 Interior: French doors can be used effectively as dividers between linked rooms, especially in cases where privacy is not a concern.
-We've also seen French doors in nontraditional locations, such as bathrooms as shower surrounds.
+We've also seen French doors in nontraditional locations, such as in bathrooms as shower surrounds.

 Above: An indoor/outdoor marble-clad shower by Malcolm Davis Architecture has a French door fitted with obscure frosted glass for privacy.
 See Davis's Expert Advice: 10 Essential Tips for Designing a Bathroom.